dahiyaaneesh/peclr/README.md

 # Loading PeCLR weights into a Torchvision ResNet model

-The pre-trained PeCLR model acquired from training can be easily loaded into a ResNet model from torchvision.models.
+The pre-trained PeCLR weights acquired from training can be easily loaded into a ResNet model from torchvision.models.
 The pre-trained weights can then be used for fine-tuning on labeled datasets.
 ```
 from src.models.port_model import peclr_to_torchvision
 import torchvision